cowsql/go-cowsql/docs/restore-db.md

 # B. Restoring Data

-## B.1 Loading existing data and existing network/node configuration in `dqlite-demo`
+## B.1 Loading existing data and existing network/node configuration in `cowsql-demo`

 *Use this when you have access to the machines where the database lives and want to start the database with the unaltered data of every node.*